-FAQ Visiting Catalonia SpainWhat are the sights in Barcelona?
+FAQ Visit Catalonia SpainWhat are the things to do in Barcelona?

 The most popular sights in Barcelona are the Sagrada Familia, Park Güell and Camp Nou.
 In this article you can read all about the Barcelona attractions.What are the best places to visit in Catalonia?

 The most popular cities in Catalonia are Barcelona, Girona and Tarragona.
-In this article you can read all about the Top 20 sights in Catalonia.What are the sights in Girona?
+In this article you can read all about the Top 20 destinations in Catalonia.What are the sights in Girona?

 Visit the cathedral, the city walls and the strikingly colored houses on the river.
 In this article you can read more about the top 10 Girona sights.What are the attractions in Tarragona?